rakesh-meka/rakesh-meka/README.md

 A passionate Data Analyst & AI Enthusiast with 2+ years of hands-on experience in data analysis and applied artificial intelligence.
 I enjoy turning raw data into meaningful insights and building practical machine learning solutions with real-world impact.

-I have strong experience working with Python, Pandas, NumPy,Seaborn, Sciket-learn and PyTorch, along with exposure to computer vision and end-to-end ML workflows from data preprocessing and feature engineering to model building and evaluation.
-I’m continuously learning and sharpening my skills to grow into an ML / AI Engineer role.
+I have strong hands-on experience with Python and key data science and machine learning libraries including Pandas, NumPy, Seaborn, Scikit-learn, and PyTorch.
+My expertise spans the end-to-end ML lifecycle, from data preprocessing, exploratory data analysis, and feature engineering to model development, training, evaluation, and optimization.
+I have practical exposure to computer vision applications and a solid understanding of machine learning algorithms, performance metrics, and real-world deployment considerations.
+I am continuously upskilling to grow as a Data Scientist and AI/ML Engineer, focused on building scalable, reliable, and production-ready intelligent systems.

-I believe in writing clean, scalable code, understanding the why behind models and building systems that are simple, efficient and production-ready.
 ###

 <h3 align="left">🛠️ Languages, Tools & Technologies</h3>